abice/gencheck/README.md

 - In your template, the . pipeline is an instance of the [`generator.Validation`](generator/types.go#L27) struct.
 - The template functions from [Sprig](https://github.com/Masterminds/sprig) have been included.
 - There are some custom functions provided for you to help in determining the ast field type
  - isPtr
  - addError
  - isNullable
  - isMap
  - isArray
-  - generationError
  - isStruct
  - isStructPtr
+ - isStructPtr
+ - generationError
+   - Allows you to fail code generation with a specific error message

 [More Examples](internal/example/)